The Last of Us Part II: Plot

-Joel Miller (Troy Baker) confesses to his brother Tommy (Jeffrey Pierce) his responsibility in preventing the Fireflies attempting to find a cure for the Cordyceps fungus pandemic by saving Ellie (Ashley Johnson) from an operation that would have killed her.
+Joel (Troy Baker) confesses to his brother, Tommy (Jeffrey Pierce), his responsibility in preventing the Fireflies' attempt to develop a cure for the Cordyceps fungus pandemic by saving Ellie (Ashley Johnson) from a non-survivable surgical procedure.
 Four years later, Joel and Ellie have built a life in Jackson, Wyoming, though their relationship has become strained.
-While on patrol, Joel and Tommy rescue a stranger, Abby Anderson (Laura Bailey), from an Infected horde.
-They return to an outpost being used as a temporary hideout by Abby's group, former Fireflies now part of the Washington Liberation Front (WLF), a militia group based in Seattle, Washington.
-The group attack Joel and Tommy; Abby seeks revenge against Joel for killing her father, the Firefly surgeon (Derek Phillips) who was to perform the operation on Ellie.
-Meanwhile, Ellie and her girlfriend Dina (Shannon Woodward) leave Jackson in search of the brothers.
+While on patrol, Joel and Tommy rescue a stranger, Abby (Laura Bailey), from an Infected horde.
+They return to an outpost used as a temporary hideout by Abby's group, former Fireflies now part of the Washington Liberation Front (WLF), a militia group based in Seattle, Washington.
+The group attacks Joel and Tommy; Abby seeks revenge against Joel for murdering her father (Derek Phillips), the Firefly surgeon who was to operate on Ellie.
+Meanwhile, Ellie and her girlfriend, Dina (Shannon Woodward), search for the brothers.
 Ellie enters the WLF outpost and witnesses Abby beat Joel to death.
-She swears revenge.
+Abby spares Ellie and Tommy, who swear revenge.

 Tommy sets out for Seattle to hunt Abby, and Ellie and Dina follow him.
-After escaping a WLF ambush, Ellie reveals her immunity to Dina, who in turn reveals she is pregnant.
-The next day, Ellie pursues Tommy alone and encounters Jesse (Stephen Chang), Dina's ex-boyfriend, who followed them to Seattle.
-While searching for Abby's friend, Nora Harris (Chelsea Tavares), Ellie encounters the Seraphites, a religious cult locked in a battle with the WLF over control of Seattle.
-Ellie tracks down Nora and tortures her for information on Abby's location, which traumatizes Ellie.
-The following day, she kills two more members of Abby's group, the pregnant Mel (Ashly Burch) and her boyfriend Owen Moore (Patrick Fugit).
+In Seattle, Ellie reveals her immunity; Dina, in turn, reveals that she is pregnant.
+The next day, Ellie pursues Tommy alone and encounters Jesse (Stephen Chang), Dina's ex-boyfriend, who had followed them.
+While searching for Abby's friend Nora (Chelsea Tavares), Ellie encounters the Seraphites, a religious cult locked in a battle with the WLF over control of Seattle.
+Ellie tracks down Nora and tortures her for information on Abby's location, an act that traumatizes Ellie.
+The following day, she kills two more members of Abby's group, the pregnant Mel (Ashly Burch) and her boyfriend, Owen (Patrick Fugit).
 A flashback reveals that, two years earlier, Ellie traveled to the Firefly hospital in Salt Lake City and learned the truth.
 Devastated, she cut ties with Joel.
 In the present, Ellie's group is ambushed by Abby, who kills Jesse and holds Tommy hostage.